kaizen42u/ESP32S3-CAR/README.md

 - Download and install [Visual Studio Code](https://code.visualstudio.com/)
 - Install [ESP-IDF extension](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension)
 - Connect the ESP32S3 module to your computer using USB cables
-- Open the sketch in Visual Studio Code
+- Open the sketch folder (this) in Visual Studio Code
 - Select the correct board (ESP32S3 Dev Module) and port
 - Upload the sketch to the ESP32S3 module

 ## Usage

 - Turn on the robot car and the remote
-- Hold the remote close to the robot car and start pressing buttons
+- Hold the remote close to the robot car ~~and start pressing buttons~~
 - Wait for the ESP-NOW connection to be established
 - Use the joystick and the buttons on the remote to control the robot car
 - Enjoy!